karan1karki/AITravel/README.md

 1. **Configure Database Connection:**

-   - Edit the `.env` file to configure your PostgreSQL database connection settings.
+   - Edit the `.env` file to configure your MySQL database connection settings.

 2. **Run Database Migrations:**
    - Apply the migrations to set up the database schema: